 There are 57 species and varieties of shrubs in the park, among them the Japanese maple (Acer palmatum), Venetian sumac with purple leaves (Cotinus coggygria Royal Purple), St. John’s wort (Hypericum calycinum) or English holly (Ilex aquifolium, Ilex crenata).

 There are also thousands of rhododendrons in the park.
 They were planted as full-grown plants in a wide range of various shapes and colours.
 At the moment, we have recorded 120 cultivars.
 In this connection we should also mention the reconstruction of all original water canals supplying all groups of rhododendrons and newly planted trees.
 The aforementioned assortment of trees has been planted above all thanks to our excellent collaboration with the Botanical Institute of the Academy of Sciences of the Czech Republic in Průhonice and the Research Institute of Decorative Gardening in Průhonice.

 A water pavilion has been built on the pond.

 The park’s new structure now features a 9-hole golf course very sensitively blending into the surrounding landscape, creating a romantic and unique environment and forming a natural part of the entire complex of buildings, gardens and other structures.
-Another fully reconstructed facility is the original tennis court.

 In 1992, the management of Chateau Štiřín, together with the Botanical Institute of the Academy of Sciences of the Czech Republic Průhonice, prepared a landscape reconstruction proposal whose main objective was to create a natural transition between the park and the surrounding countryside.
 The necessary conditions of the following stage of reconstruction of Štiřín have been created thanks to the ŠTIŘÍN FOUNDATION.